 Yes!
+We are hardwired to be negative.
 Negativity is as old as mankind is.
 Being negative comes naturally… It is as old as mankind is.
 Our ancestors, who lived in the forest, had to make sure that they stay away from danger every moment.
 2/3 of brain wiring was to watch out for the dangers like inclement weather, wild animals… …

 Millions of years of evolution, we still carry this trait; we are more sensitive to danger than to pleasures.
-In fact, english dictionaries have around 60% negative words.
+In fact, english dictionaries have around 60% words with negative connotation.
 We are hardwired…

 Accepting negativity bias for a better life